cloukit/dropout/USAGE.md

 ```

 That way the outlet is at x=0,y=0 pixels and all the dropouts will be placed correctly.
 Why do it that way?
-I am aware of the possibility to get the rootElement, but this is in my
+I am aware of the possibility to get the `rootElement` via the `ApplicationRef`,
-opinion a hacky way of doing things and that is why we use the outlet to do so in a clean way.
+but this is in my opinion a hacky way of doing things and that is why we use the outlet to do so in a clean way.